danainjax/bf/README.md

 # README

-## bf
+## bookface (or bf for short)

-(Short for bookface) - an application that allows you to view New York Time's Bestsellers, see descriptions, reviews, write reviews, and link to Amazon for purchase.
+An app that allows you to view New York Times Bestsellers, see descriptions, reviews, write reviews, and link to Amazon for purchase.

-* Ruby version
+## Built with: Ruby version
-    2.6.6
+    * 2.6.6

-* System dependencies
+## System dependencies
-    bundle
+    * bundle

-* Database creation and initialization rails db:migrate rails db:seed
+## Database creation and initialization
+    * rails db:migrate
+    * rails db:seed (only seed 10 calls at a time, or the Times API will throw an error. )
+    * Key and secret credentials needed from https://developer.nytimes.com/docs/books-product/1/overview

-* Deployment instructions
+## Deployment instructions
+    * To start the local server, run 'rails s'

+## License
+    * This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgements
+    * Created for Flatiron School Rails Portfolio Project